Lake Nakuru National Park

-Nakuru has been declared a black rhino sanctuary and has a fair number of these endangered animals.
+Lake Nakuru has been declared a black rhino sanctuary and has a fair number of these endangered animals.
 A small population of white rhino has been reintroduced from South Africa.
 Other wildlife includes lion, leopard, Rothschild’s giraffe (introduced), waterbuck, reedbuck, hippo, baboon, pelican, and cormorant.
-The lake is an important stopover for thousands of migratory wading birds that head to and from Europe each year.
+In addition, the park is home to the world's largest candelabra forest.